The Learning Community

 The Christian Gospel promises ‘life in all its fullness’.
 What are the habits, attitudes and situations that prevent us from living well and how might we manage those factors in ourselves and others around us?

-Dr Andrew Clark, a leading Bristol psychotherapist, explored the issues that help or hinder mental, physical and spiritual wellbeing.
+In this double-header, the Revd Dr James Woodward unpacks the Gospel promise of living and dying well, and Dr Andrew Clark explores the issues that help or hinder mental, physical and spiritual wellbeing.

 A Reason to Believe